Slow Cooker Sausage and Egg Casserole

 Follow directions above to prepare the casserole for the slow cooker.
 The mixture will be a little thicker in a smaller casserole dish, so cooking time will probably be closer to 2 1/2 – 3 hours on LOW.

-If you're making this for the South Beach Diet, it would be approved for all phases if you use lean turkey sausage (like I did) and reduced fat cheese.
-For other types of Low-Carb diets, you might want to use pork sausage and full-fat cheese.
-This recipe should be suitable or easily adapted for most types of low-carb eating plans.
+This recipe would work for low-carb and Keto diets, and for any phase of the original South Beach Diet.
+If you’re making this for the South Beach Diet, you should use lean turkey sausage and reduced fat cheese.
+For Low-Carb diets, you’d probably want to use pork sausage and full-fat cheese.

 Find More Recipes Like This One: